-570 of the individual biases (in terms of variation between the sites) can be judged an important measure as it characterizes the reliability of the results.
-Therefore, the standard deviation of $Err{turbine}$ deviations of Err{mean} and $Err{turbine}$ in dependence of the measurement period is briefly are addressed here and shown in Fig. 11.
-The analysis is restricted to $Err{turbine}$ as this parameter is Err{mean} and $Err{turbine}$ as these parameters are expected most useful for the wind industry.
+Bias values of mean, variance or energy production should not be regarded as the only key figure to describe the accuracy of a long-term correction procedure as it does not represent the overall uncertainty.
+In addition, the scatter, i.e., standard deviation of the individual biases (in terms of variation between the sites) can be judged an important measure as it characterizes the reliability of the results.
+Therefore, the standard deviation of $Err{turbine}$ in dependence of the measurement period is briefly addressed here and shown in Fig. 10.
+The analysis is restricted to $Err{turbine}$ as this parameter is expected most useful for the wind industry.